triazo/immersive_scaler/Readme.md

 ## Usage

-First, install the CATS plugin.
-There is currently a hard dependency on the pose mode operations.
+First, it's recommended to install the CATS plugin.

 Import your avatar, use the CATS fix (no arguments necessary, I've just observed weird behavior when run against armatures without